BrahiM-Mefgouda/LPUF-AuthNet/README.md

 ## Repository Contents

-This repository hosts the source code for developing and implementing a neural network project aimed at secure wireless IoT mesh networks.
-It comprises two main folders, organized as shown in the following hierarchy:
+This repository comprises four main folders, organized as shown in the following hierarchy:

     .
     ├── Scripts